BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in South Carolina in April 2024 was 62 days, which is an increase of six from the previous year.
+The median DOM in South Carolina in November 2025 was 80 days, which is an increase of four from the previous year.
 This means that, on average, listings spend around two months on the market before being purchased.
 An increase from the previous year potentially suggests a market that is increasingly favoring buyers.

 New Supply Statistics